igor-ccu/robot-arm/README.md

 This is self-explenatory. ( :

 # What needs to be done
+* 12/27: test new main.py on robot (try folder)

-* cleaning up Execute folder and the files inside!!!!!! this is really messy
+* ~~cleaning up Execute folder and the files inside!!!!!!
+~~this is really messy
-* using new code for circles detection when scanning horizontally when looking for markers
+* using new code for circles detection when scanning horizontally when looking for markers~~
-* testing the code on the robot obviously ( :

 # Driver
 To control the robot you need to download the driver [here](https://github.com/kentsai0319/test_tm_driver).